 1. Ensure that you have multiple user interfaces distributed across the space so that audio control can be conveniently accessed from any room in the building.
 We have found that it’s best when a local keypad controller, with a wide LED screen and button controls, is installed on the wall in every room.

-3. Automatic gain adjustment should be enabled for all of the inputs so the listening level of the audio sources or the audio level routed to all destinations are at equal level.
+3. Automatic gain adjustment should be enabled for all of the inputs so the listening level of the audio sources or the audio level routed to all destinations is at an equal level.
 This can be done at the time of programming for the central audio distribution system.

-4. Additional audio sources such as a Gaming systems, computers, CD or MP3 players (through an optional audio port) can be connected via RJ45 to the keypad, allowing system source expansion.
-A digital FM Tuner card can be added to the centralised audio amplifier to enable tune into a local FM station for any room.
+4. Additional audio sources such as a Gaming system, computers, CD or MP3 players (through an optional audio port) can be connected via RJ45 to the keypad, allowing system source expansion.
+A digital FM Tuner card can be added to the centralized audio amplifier to enable tune in to a local FM station for any room.

-5. When the design has multiple keypads, the settings for each audio source have to be learned in via any of the keypads, and can be stored in the central Audio distribution center.
+5. When the design has multiple keypads, the settings for each audio source have to be learned via any of the keypads and can be stored in the central Audio distribution center.
 The rest of the keypads can be trained by the central audio system so programming for the individual keypads can be avoided.
-The IR codes can also be “learnt into” a laptop for successive installations.
+The IR codes can also be “learned into” a laptop for successive installations.

 For more information on Multi Room Audio, contact Actis at 022-30808080 or write to email@example.com